Tropicana Field

 Baseball stadium in St. Petersburg, Florida, U.S.

-Tropicana Field (nicknamed "The Trop") is a domed multipurpose stadium located in St. Petersburg, Florida, United States.
+Tropicana Field, nicknamed "The Trop", is a domed multi-purpose stadium located in St. Petersburg, Florida, United States.
 "The Trop" is the home of the Tampa Bay Rays of Major League Baseball (MLB).
-The stadium is also used for college football, and from December 2008 to December 2017 was the home of the St. Petersburg Bowl, an annual postseason bowl game.
-The venue is the only nonretractable domed stadium in the MLB.
-Tropicana Field is the smallest MLB stadium by seating capacity when obstructed-view rows in the uppermost sections are covered with tarps as they are for most Rays games.
+The venue is the only nonretractable domed stadium in the MLB and is a notable local attraction in the Tampa Bay Area.

 Tropicana Field opened in 1990 and was originally known as the Florida Suncoast Dome.
 In 1993, the Tampa Bay Lightning moved to the facility and its name was changed to the ThunderDome until the team moved to its new home in downtown Tampa in 1996.
 In October 1996, Tropicana Products, a fruit juice company then based in nearby Bradenton, signed a 30-year naming rights deal.

 Tropicana Field's location and design (especially the ceiling catwalks) have been widely criticized, and it is often cited as one of the worst stadiums in MLB, which itself has cited the need to replace Tropicana Field as one of the primary obstacles to future expansion.

 In 2023, the Tampa Bay Rays announced a deal with local politicians to build Gas Plant Stadium, a new stadium near Tropicana Field at an expected cost of $1.2 billion, half of which would fall on taxpayers.
 In March 2025, the Rays cancelled the deal.

 On October 9, 2024, much of the translucent, fiberglass roof membrane of Tropicana Field was destroyed by Hurricane Milton.
-Repairs on the stadium began in July 2025 and are expected to be completed by April 2026.
-Due to the hurricane damage, the Rays played all of their home games for the 2025 season at George M. Steinbrenner Field in Tampa and will return to Tropicana Field in 2026.
+Repairs on the stadium began in July 2025 and were completed in April 2026.
+Due to the hurricane damage, the Rays played all of their home games for the 2025 season at George M. Steinbrenner Field in Tampa before returning to Tropicana Field on April 6, 2026, with a 6–4 win over the Chicago Cubs.

+As of March 2026, the Tampa Bay Rays are advancing a new, potentially $2.3B stadium project on the Hillsborough Community College Dale Mabry campus, featuring a 30,000–35,000 capacity venue and a surrounding entertainment district near Raymond James Stadium.
+While the team targets a 2029 opening, the project faces scrutiny over costs, roof design, and funding.